qdrant/quaterion/QUICK_START.md

 ## Further reading

+Quick Start example is intended to give an idea of the structure of the framework and does not train any real model.
+It also does not cover important topics such as Caching, Evaluation, choosing loss functions and HeadLayers.

+A working and more detailed example code can be found at:

 * Minimal working [examples](./examples)

-* [Cache tutorial](https://quaterion.qdrant.tech/tutorials/cache_tutorial.html) - How to make training - warp-speed fast.
+For a more in-depth dive, check out our end-to-end tutorials.

 * Example: [fine-tuning NLP models](https://quaterion.qdrant.tech/tutorials/nlp_tutorial.html) - Q&A systems
 * Example: [fine-tuning CV models](https://quaterion.qdrant.tech/tutorials/cars-tutorial.html) - similar cars search

+Tutorials for advanced features of the framework:

+* [Cache tutorial](https://quaterion.qdrant.tech/tutorials/cache_tutorial.html) - How to make training - warp-speed fast.